oelarnes/spells/README.md

 - `views`: For a column defined at the row level on a view (see col_types above), the views on which it is supported.
 All col_types except `AGG` must specify at least one base view.
 For `CARD_ATTR` columns, `views` must be exactly `(View.CARD,)`.

-- `expr`: A polars expression giving the derivation of the column value at the first level where it is defined. `NAME_SUM` columns support two standards for specifying expressions.
-Polars natively supports regular-expression-style selection using the pattern `pl.col("^deck_.*$")` (be sure to exactly copy the pattern `^{name}_.*$`), and this expression can be used in expressions alongside single column expressions.
-When using this form, be sure to list the base `NAME_SUM` column first in the dependencies, and to use the dependent `NAME_SUM` column first in the column expression, or it will not work.
-When a `NAME_SUM` column must depend on multiple other `NAME_SUM` columns (as in the case of `NUM_GNS`), the `exprMap` attribute must be used instead. `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.
+- `expr`: A polars expression giving the derivation of the column value at the first level where it is defined.
+For `NAME_SUM` columns the `exprMap` attribute must be used instead. `AGG` columns that depend on `NAME_SUM` columns reference the prefix (`cdef.name`) only, since the unpivot has occured prior to selection.

-- `exprMap`: A function of card name that returns the expression for a more complicated `NAME_SUM` column.
-This is about three times slower than using the wildcard selection expression, so only use if necessary.
-Do not use alongside `expr`.
+- `exprMap`: A function of card name that returns the expression for a `NAME_SUM` column.

 - `dependencies`: A list of column names.
 All dependencies must be declared by name, except for view columns that depend on columns in the data file.A